umrover/cv-research/README.md

 # Computer Vision Research Repo
-This repository is for the Computer Vision subteam's research purpose
+This repository is for the purpose of Computer Vision subteam's research

 ## Getting Started